Stay Healthy While You Vote!

 CORRECTION: This post previously stated that completed Vote-By-Mail ballots could dropped off at early voting locations, or at regular polling places on Election Day.
 However, completed Vote-By-Mail ballots can only be dropped off at the Supervisor of Elections office (2700 NW 87th Ave, Doral) on Election Day.

-• Daniel Royles
+• Dan Royles

 published this page in Blog 2020-03-14 00:26:03 -0400